Kota, Negeri Sembilan

-There was a train station in the 1960s but the train station was destroyed by a group of communists during the time of "darurat 13 hari" (the 13 days of terror).
+There was a train station in the 1960s but the train station was destroyed by a group of communists during the "darurat 13 hari" (the 13 days of terror).
 A new train station has been built at the site of the former train station and will be operating soon.

-Kota is the nearest town to Mount Datuk of the Titiwangsa Mountains, which is one of Negeri Sembilan's best known hiking spots.
+Kota is the closest town to Mount Datuk of the Titiwangsa Mountains, which is one of Negeri Sembilan's best known hiking spots.